MAliyanHQ/BOB-Shield-AI/TECHNOLOGY_STATEMENT.md

 ## Conclusion

-IBM Bob is not just a tool we used—it's the foundation of BobShield AI.
+IBM Bob is not just a tool we used, it's the foundation of BobShield AI.
 Bob built the product, and the product extends Bob's capabilities to every developer who needs to improve their code quality.
 This symbiotic relationship between BobShield and Bob creates a powerful ecosystem for automated code improvement.

 **BobShield AI: Built by Bob, for Bob, with Bob.**